 Sounds like a nerve: Problem.
 See your doctor for an exam.

 Why do I get very hot when my pottassium gets low?
 Burning up hot, leg feel hot but when you touch them they don;t.
 Like the heat is coming from inside out.

-- Why does it feel like my head is rushing?
+- Why does my leg feel like its burning?

-- Why does my right calf feel numb like it is asleep?
+- Why does my skin feel like it is burning?

-- Why does it feel like my ear is popping?
+- Why does my thigh feel like its burning?

 - Why does my stomach feel like it's burning?

 - Why does my nose feel like its burning?

 - Why does my skin feel like its burning?